Hudson Reed Faucets Review & Rating Updated: 04/13/18

 As Trueshopping, Ltd. the company was sanctioned with a civil fine in 2013 by the U.S. Department of Energy for failing to heed regulations under the Energy Policy and Conservation Act that require importers of foreign-made showers to file a statement for each basic shower model sold in the U.S. attesting that it does not exceed the maximum flow rate mandated by federal law.
 (Hudson Reed: Order 2011-SW-2909)

-Importers of faucets are required by law to test each faucet using the protocol required by the Department of Energy (essentially identical to the ASME A112.181.1 protocol — see below — which is accepted as a compliant test), then file a flow-rate statement for each sink faucet model brought into the U.S.
+The Act required importers of showers and faucets to test each item using the protocol required by the Department of Energy (for faucets, essentially identical to the ASME A112.181.1 protocol — see below — which is accepted as a compliant test), then file a flow-rate statement for each shower and faucet model brought into the U.S.

 The filing must be completed and approved before the faucet is placed on the market for sale, and then annually for as long as it remains on the market.
-Although the company claims on the Hudson Reed web site that all of its products "comply totally with US and Canadian specifications and regulations"7, its failure to conform to this federally mandated filing requirement is ample evidence that it's compliance is less than total and its claim less than true.
+Although the company claims on the Hudson Reed website that all of its products "comply totally with US and Canadian specifications and regulations", Note 7 its failure to conform to this federally mandated filing requirement is ample evidence that its compliance is less than total and its claim less than honest.

-Hudson Reed also claims on its North American web sites that its faucets are "[t]hird party certified to ASME A112.18.1/CSA B125.1 and all applicable requirements therein including ANSI/NSF 61".
-We're not sure who this third party might be, but we are sure who it is not.
-It is not one of the seven accredited organizations authorized to test and certify faucets to North American Standards8.
+Hudson Reed also claims on its North American websites that its faucets are "[t]hird party certified to ASME A112.18.1/CSA B125.1 and all applicable requirements therein including ANSI/NSF 61".
+We're not sure who this third party might be but we are sure who it is not.
+It is not one of the seven accredited organizations authorized to test and certify faucets to North American Standards.
+Note 8

 None of these has tested Hudson Reed brand faucets and listed them as certified.
 Without certification, Hudson Reed faucets do not comply with "US and Canadian specifications" as the company claims.
 US and Canadian specifications require certification of all sink faucets installed in drinking water systems.

-The faucets themselves are stamped with a cUPC Shield mark (see illustration) evidencing certification by IAPMO-RT, the testing service of the International Association of Plumbing and Mechanical Officials.
-However, IAPMO-RT does not list Hudson Reed brand faucets as certified and, according to a IAPMO-RT spokesperson, has not approved the company's use of the registered cUPC trademark on the Hudson Reed web site or cUPC shield logo on Hudson Reed brand faucets.
+The faucets themselves are stamped with a cUPC Shield mark (see illustration, above left) evidencing certification by the testing service of the International Association of Plumbing and Mechanical Officials.
+However, IAPMO-RT does not list Hudson Reed brand faucets as certified and, according to an IAPMO-RT spokesperson, has not approved the company's use of the registered cUPC trademark on the Hudson Reed website or cUPC shield logo on Hudson Reed brand faucets.

 In light of the fact that Hudson Reed faucets are not certified to U.S./Canadian standards and may not be lawfully installed in any drinking water system in the U.S. or Canada, we suggest one of these other faucet brands would be a better choice.
 There is no reason to buy an uncertified faucet and assume the risk of slow but certain poisoning from any of the myriad of harmful and toxic substances that may be contained in an uncertified faucet.